jorgeutd/evaluating-llms-judge-llm-approach/README.md

 Evaluating large language models (LLM) is challenging due to their broad capabilities and the inadequacy of existing benchmarks in measuring human preferences.
 To address this, strong LLMs are used as judges to evaluate these models on more open-ended questions.
 The agreement between LLM judges and human preferences has been verified by introducing two benchmarks: Multi Turn (MT)-bench, a multi-turn question set, and Chatbot Arena, a crowdsourced battle platform.
 The results reveal that strong LLM judges can match both controlled and crowdsourced human preferences well, achieving over 80% agreement, the same level of agreement between humans This makes LLM-as-a-judge a scalable and explainable way to approximate human preferences, which are otherwise very expensive to obtain.

-> ℹ️  **Note:** The evaluation steps in this lab are based on the paper  [Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena](https://arxiv.org/pdf/2306.05685.pdf).
+> ℹ️  **Note:** The evaluation steps in this notebook are based on the paper  [Judging LLM-as-a-Judge with MT-Bench and Chatbot Arena](https://arxiv.org/pdf/2306.05685.pdf).

 This notebook showcase how to addresses this challenge by providing a practical solution for evaluating LLMs using LLM-as-a-Judge with Amazon Bedrock.
 This is relevant for developers and researchers working on evaluating LLM based applications.
 In the notebook you are guided using MT-Bench questions to generate test answers and evaluate them with a single-answer grading using the Bedrock API, Python and Langchain.
 The notebook consists of the following chapters: